 The response from these religious leaders has been disheartening to say the least.

-One of these leaders has said to me that there is no one who has all of Yahweh’s truth therefore it is acceptable to Yahweh for everyone to continue doing things their own way.
+One of these leaders has basically said that there is no one who has all of Yahweh’s truth therefore it is acceptable to Yahweh for everyone to continue doing things their own way.
 Since Yahweh knows the intentions of their hearts, which is to continually seek the truth, he will automatically forgive them of their ignorance.
 All one needs is patience until Yahweh decides to reveal his truth at the appropriate time.

 In the meantime one should show encouragement and love to everybody while basically floundering in the muck, so to speak.